-These offences are supplemented by an elaboration on Trafficking in Persons (TIP).
+An elaboration supplements these offences on Trafficking in Persons (TIP).
 The Criminal Code (2016) writes that Trafficking in Persons "... is not about exploitation and does not necessarily involve movement."
-Victims can also be considered exploited if they are coerced into providing labour or a service because they believe their safety will be compromised if they do not.
-Additionally, this section of the Criminal Code discusses other legislation that coincides with human trafficking concerns, such as the Immigration and Refugee Protection Act (IRPA), which specifically targets cross-national trafficking.
+Victims can also be considered exploited if they are coerced into providing labour or service because they believe their safety will be compromised if they do not.
+Additionally, this section of the Criminal Code discusses other legislation that coincides with human trafficking concerns, such as the Immigration and Refugee Protection Act (IRPA), which targets cross-national trafficking explicitly.